Jaren Jackson Jr.

 The Grizzlies went 33–49 and missed the playoffs, but scored the #2 pick in the 2019 draft lottery, which they would use to get Ja Morant..

-In 2019–20, Jaren logged most of his time at center for the Grizzlies, and upped his scoring to 16.7 per game.
+In 2019–20, Jaren logged most of his time at center for the Grizzlies, and upped his scoring to 17.4 per game.
 His best performance came in a showdown with Giannis Antetokounmpo and the Bucks.
 Jaren scored 43 points on 14-of-21 shooting, including an eye-popping 9 three-pointers.
 In a January game against the Nuggets, he swatted away 7 shots.
 After the COVID break, in the bubble, Jaren injured his left knee and missed the rest of the season.
+His rehab ket him off the floor the following year for all but 11 games.

-In 2020–21, the Grizzlies won 56 games and finished first in the Southwest Division.
-Jaren had a monster year on D, leading the NBA with 177 blocked shots—40 more than second-place finisher Rudy Gobert.
+In 2021–22, the Grizzlies won 56 games and finished first in the Southwest Division.
+Jaren returned to full health and had a monster year on D, leading the NBA with 177 blocked shots—40 more than second-place finisher Rudy Gobert.
 Jaren averaged 16.3 points and 5.8 rebounds per game and was named first-team All-Defense.
 He finished fifth in Defensive Player of the Year voting.
-Memphis beat the T-Wolves in the playoffs but ran into the red-hot Warriors in the next round and lost, 4 goes to 2.
+Memphis beat the T-Wolves in the playoffs and Jaren set a franchise playoff record in the Minnesota series with seven swats, but the Grizzlies ran into the red-hot Warriors in the next round and lost, 4 goes to 2.
 Jaren averaged 15.4 points and 6.8 rebounds in 12 postseason games.